Pringled/korok/benchmarks/README.md

 - The throughput benchmarks were all run on CPU
 - The K value for the reranker is set to 30
 - The alpha value for hybrid search is set to 0.5
+- For the throughput benchmarks, the number of queries is set to 100 and the number of documents is set to 10000

 ## Results